-The Health Fee enables the Student Health Service (SHS) to provide routine health care, education, and health promotion programs.
-The Health Fee is mandatory for all students.
+The Health Fee enables the Student Health Service (SHS) to provide routine health care, and health promotion programs.
+The Health Fee is mandatory for all students entrolled in on-campus classes.
 The fee will appear as a line item on the tuition invoice.

 The Health Fee does not eliminate the need for health/hospitalization insurance.

-Currently, the Health Fee is $145 per semester for full time students and pro-rated per credit hour for part-time students.
-Interns who waiver the Health Fee and utilize Health Services have the option of paying the health fee or a per visit charge of $44.
+Currently, the on-campus Health Fee is $145 per semester for full time students and pro-rated per credit hour for part-time students.
+Students with off-campus courses (internships, exclusively on-line) may utilize Health Services and have the option of paying the health fee or a per visit charge of $44.